 I asked my preschooler and first grader how a lion might feel and how a lamb might feel.
 We talked about how lions are load and fast and how a lamb is calm and quiet.
 As they mentioned describing terms, I just jotted them down on the columns.

 Then, we looked at the whole list for each animal.
 At this point, you can talk with the class about how we all feel all of these ways at one time or another.
 Sometimes we feel soft-spoken and slow and other times we feel loud and “roar-y”!

 Self-regulation is adapting to and responding to sensory, emotional, and cognitive input.
 The way our body and mind acts and thinks can get stuck if we don’t use our self-regulation abilities.
 Below, you will find a list of self-regulation strategies.
 They can be incorporated into occupational therapy’s self-regulation suggestions, or used to meet the child’s needs with adapting to and responding to sensory/emotional/cognitive input.

 Use the lion and lamb metaphor to help kids adjust in appropriate ways.
 You can tell your child or students that there are times that it is appropriate to “be a lion” and there are times that it is appropriate to “be a lamb”.

-Try some of these calming sensory ideas to calm down a “lion”:
+Try some of these calming sensory ideas to calm down a “lion”

 - Wall push ups

 - Chair push ups